rkt/rkt/Documentation/install-rkt-in-coreos.md

-# Installing a different version of rkt in CoreOS
+# Installing a different version of rkt in CoreOS Container Linux

-If a different version of rkt is required than what ships with CoreOS, a oneshot systemd unit can be used to download and install an alternate version on boot.
+If a different version of rkt is required than what ships with CoreOS Container Linux, a oneshot systemd unit can be used to download and install an alternate version on boot.